olivierbutler/simbriefHelperEnh/README.md

 #### Requirements
 You need to have installed the latest version of FlyWithLua for Xp11 or Xp12 .

-#### Installation
+#### Installation (First installation only)
+Just uncompress the content of the SimbriefHelperEnh_Full_Install.zip file in your Resources/plugins/FlyWithLua folder.

+#### Update (if already installed, use only this method)
-Just uncompress the content in your Resources/plugins/FlyWithLua folder.
+Just uncompress the content of the SimbriefHelperEnh_Update_only_2.x.zip file in your Resources/plugins/FlyWithLua folder.

 #### Help?
 https://forums.x-plane.org/index.php?/forums/topic/201318-simbrief-helper-enh/